The World Farmers Organization has joined the initiative as a full partner. Meet the five partners.

 To do this, a country needs to have in place a framework that encourages the development of new varieties and the production of and delivery of high quality seed of suitable varieties to farmers.

-Bringing together the knowledge and expertise of its four partners, the World Seed Partnership aims to provide guidance on the development of an appropriate and effective seed regulatory framework built on the following elements:
+Bringing together the knowledge and expertise of its five partners, the World Seed Partnership aims to provide guidance on the development of an appropriate and effective seed regulatory framework built on the following elements:

 - Establishment and implementation of an effective system of plant variety protection (UPOV)